ninaolo/chat-server/Chat-server/README.md

 5. What does the flags, ACK, SYN and SEQ mean and what protocol do they belong to?
 6. What is the difference between TCP and UDP?
+7. What is the advantage of this procedure for transferring files (described in lab) compared with other procedure like there the client B starts a ServerSocket for aim of uploading files?

 ##Answers